 No service?
 No problem.
 Click here to download the survey to your device while connected, then take offline to collect observations from anywhere.
 Tip: The survey works best on Google Chrome and Safari.

-Or upload sightings to the iNaturalist citizen science project through their website at iNaturalist.org or mobile app.
+Or upload sightings to the iNaturalist community science project through their website at iNaturalist.org or mobile app.

 - When submitting an observation through iNaturalist add a description of the location (and other noteworthy information) to the “notes” field.
 This serves as a check on the locations automatically generated by smartphone cameras, which may be imprecise if cell service or GPS coverage is weak.